WIF Private Key

 So if you're working on mainnet with compressed public keys like a normal person, look for the K or L at the start.

-From my experience it can be a bit annoying to have to convert between raw private key and WIF when you want to import a private key in to a wallet, but it's common practice for wallets to work with WIF instead of raw private keys, so you might as well get used to it.
+From my experience it can be a bit annoying to have to convert between raw private key and WIF when you want to import a private key into a wallet, but it's common practice for wallets to work with WIF instead of raw private keys, so you might as well get used to it.

 If you're working with raw private keys locally (and occasionally want to import/export them), it's a good idea to write your own WIF encoder/decoder.
 The last thing you want to do is trust a website or tool to handle your private keys, and it's not hard to create a tool that converts between WIF and a raw private key yourself.